 - 5 Select a category from the list. - 6 Select Notify participants by e-mail if you want approvers to be notified by e-mail about pending approval tasks, and also want initiators to be notified by e-mail of workflow completion.
-If Notify participants by e-mail is not selected, users must look at the Requests and Approvals tab in the User Application for notifications about tasks. - 7 Click the plus (+) icon to add a trustee.
+If Notify participants by e-mail is not selected, users must look at the Task Notifications list on the Work Dashboard tab of the User Application for notifications about tasks. - 7 Click the plus (+) icon to add a trustee.